zowe/docs-site/docs/user-guide/systemrequirements-zosmf.md

 ---
 meta:
   - name: description
     content: z/OSMF is a prerequisite for installing Zowe.
-Learn how to configure z/OSMF in this topic.
+This topic describes procedures and tips for meeting z/OSMF requirements for Zowe to work.
+You can refer to the Knowledge Center of IBM z/OS Management Facility for detailed information.
   - name: keywords
     content: Zowe, z/OSMF, system requirements, prerequisite
 ---